Pandawan/deno_notify/README.md

 ### Known Issues

 - Many platform-specific features are not implemented
-  - Features like actions, subtitle, hints, etc.
+  - Features like actions, hints, etc.
   - Need to integrate new mac-notification-sys changes into notify-rust
 - Icons/app_id on macOS are not implemented because of following issues:
   - Custom app icons are only applied if the notification requesting it is the